-For Karachi's Water Mafia, Stolen H20 Is A 'Lucrative Business'
+For Karachi's Water Mafia, Stolen H2O Is A 'Lucrative Business'

 So how do people get the water they need to drink, to cook, to wash up and to clean their homes?

 Residents have to call men like Mohammad Zubair, a driver who belongs to a group of water handlers known as the "water tanker mafia."
-For a price — it varies depending on whether you want clean water or polluted water, which is cheaper — these drivers will deliver.
+For a price, drivers will deliver clean water, which is pricey, or polluted water, which is cheaper.

 Zubair's tankers can't reach into the narrow alleyways deep in Karachi's slums.
 So residents order water by donkey cart or motorcycle, or they pay to fill up their plastic jerry cans at "water stations" — large drums of water set up alongside little grocery shops.